 trans advocacy, parenting, support, outness, trans, advocacy

-Anonymous: And there are a lot of really awesome youth in Ottawa that I’ve met through Around the Rainbow, that they are 15, 16, 17 that are gender-non-conforming that are advocating within their schools and advocating within Ottawa.
-And I think that’s sort of where that change is going to come from.
+Dawn: And, there are a lot of really awesome youth in Ottawa that I’ve met through Around the Rainbow, that they are 15, 16, 17, that are gender-non-conforming, that are advocating within their schools and advocating within Ottawa.
+And, I think that’s sort of where that change is going to come from.
 It’s going to be a combination of the youth, and the - like the youth that have been supported by their parents are going to become very strong leaders, and then also the parents of the trans kids are also advocating, and those two groups of people will work together and help people that are more marginalized that didn’t have a chance to come forward and talk, because maybe nobody supported them when they were a child, and then things are going to get changed that way.
 That’s what I would think.
 Because the young people are very, they live in a different world where this stuff is not a big deal.
 And I think those people are going to become the leaders, maybe not in one year.
-And then when my child is going to high school, I don’t even think these things are going to be as big of an issue.
+And then, when my child is going to high school, I don’t even think these things are going to be as big of an issue.
 Because the people whose kids are young now, are the ones who are pushing the way for trans rights I guess, whereas gay and lesbian people, when I was in high school, that wasn’t even being talked about.
 I knew like one, two kids in my whole high school of like 1,000 people that were openly gay.
-And I’m sure, now looking back on it, there were a lot more than just those two kids, but nobody knew it.
-And it’s the same way now, like a lot of the school, okay well there’s one trans kid right now, but even my kid said that she’s not the only one in the school, and that somebody, one of the kids has talked to her about it.
-And I think that’s how it happens, one person is brave enough and then other people will look to that person as the leader, and then everybody kind of works together.
+And I’m sure, now, looking back on it, there were a lot more than just those two kids, but nobody knew it.
+And, it’s the same way now, like a lot of the school, okay well there’s one trans kid right now, but even my kid said that she’s not the only one in the school, and that somebody, one of the kids has talked to her about it.
+And, I think that’s how it happens, one person is brave enough and then other people will look to that person as the leader, and then everybody kind of works together.